ElisaC04/Synaptrix8.1/SETUP.md

 *You wont be able to see your entire past message history.
 It will mostly show from the point the bridge first synced with your facebook account.
 But the backlogging will periodically download message history.*

-# Synaptrics8.1
+# Synaptrix8.1

-And now all you have to do is download the app onto your Windows Phone, compatible with Windows Phone 8.1 and Windows Phone 10.
+And now all you have to do is download the app onto your Windows Phone 8.1 or 10.
+You can get the latest appxbundle from the (releases)[https://github.com/ElisaC04/Synaptrix8.1/releases] page!